-Introduction
+1 Introduction

-On 22 August 2016, the EFTA Surveillance Authority ("the Authority") received a complaint concerning Iceland's alleged failure to comply with Article 16 of the Agreement on the European Economic Area ("EEA Agreement" or "EEA"), in relation to the conditions upon which Frihöfnin ehf. ("Frihöfnin") procures and markets alcoholic beverages at Leifur Eiríksson Air Terminal ("LEAT") at Keflavík Airport.
+On 22 August 2016, the EFTA Surveillance Authority ("the Authority") received a complaint concerning Iceland's alleged failure to comply with Article 16 of the EEA Agreement ("EEA"), in relation to the conditions upon which Fríhöfnin ehf. ("Fríhöfnin") procures and markets alcoholic beverages at Leifur Eiríksson Air Terminal ("LEAT") at Keflavík Airport.
 According to the complainant, who is an economic operator importing alcoholic beverages into Iceland, no objective, transparent and neutral rules on product selection have been adopted by Fríhöfnin and the conduct of any such selection by Fríhöfnin seems to be arbitrary, which results in the complainant not being able to sell his imported alcoholic beverages to Fríhöfnin.2

-Having assessed the case, the Authority has reached the conclusion that Fríhöfnin's operation of the retail sale of alcoholic beverages at LEAT constitutes a State monopoly within the meaning of Article 16 EEA.
+Having assessed the case, the Authority has come to the conclusion that Fríhöfnin's operation of the retail sale of alcoholic beverages at LEAT constitutes a State monopoly within the meaning of Article 16 EEA.
 As Fríhöfnin's system of product selection and marketing does not fulfil the requirements of EEA law, Iceland is in breach of Article 16 EEA.3